Flaconi/coding-challenges/frontend-engineer/catalog-product-list.md

 ## Technical constraints:

-* You can use any programming language, tools and frameworks you see fit.
+* You can use any programming language, tools and frameworks you see fit, preferably React, Redux, Styled components💅.
-* You need to show some knowledge of HTML5, CSS preprocessing and modern JavaScript.
+* You need to show some knowledge of HTML5, modern JavaScript(ES6).
 * You need to provide a straight-forward method of running your project.

 ## Bonus points: